MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-users.md

 # Manage users

-Go to the **Admin portal** to access this feature.
-For information about how to get to and use the Fabric Admin portal, see [What is the admin portal?](admin-center.md)
+Go to the Fabric admin portal to access this feature.
+For information about how to get to and use the admin portal, see [What is the admin portal?](admin-center.md)

 You manage Power BI users, groups, and admins in the [Microsoft 365 admin center](https://admin.microsoft.com/).
-The **Users** tab in the Fabric Admin portal provides a link to the admin center.
+The **Users** tab in the Fabric admin portal provides a link to the admin center.

 ![Screenshot of the Microsoft 365 admin center link.](media/service-admin-portal-users/powerbi-admin-manage-users.png)